The Money Functionality 2min read

 Wealth flows from energy and ideas -- William Feather

-In its most basic form, the purpose (functionality) of money is to be a medium of exchange and a storage wealth.
+In its most basic form, the purpose (functionality) of money is to be a medium of exchange across space and time.

 Since the days of Aristotle, we have understood the specific properties required for money to fulfil its purpose.
 Specifically money needs to be:

-- Scarce: challenging to manufacture.
-Requiring time and effort to source and thus be resistant to counterfeiting and supply inflation.
+- Scarce: Challenging to manufacture, requiring time and effort to source and thus be resistant to supply inflation and manipulation

 Old friends and old wine and old gold are best. – Romanian Proverb